Browse this page

 Our Bariatric and Weight Loss Management Program offers:

-- Preoperative weight management program - A three to six month monitored weight loss program.
+Preoperative weight management program - A three-to-six month medically-supervised weight loss program, designed to help you prepare—physically and mentally—for your procedure.

-- Bariatric Surgery - Our program offers safe and effective weight loss surgery and top bariatric surgeons trained in the latest technologies.
+Bariatric Surgery - Our program offers safe and effective weight loss surgery offered by top bariatric surgeons, trained in use of the latest technologies.
+A listing of the various surgical procedures our patients can choose from is available below.

-- Free Monthly Support Group - A solid support system for long-term weight loss success.
-Monthly meetings include open discussions about weight loss information and activities to promote a healthy lifestyle.
+Free Monthly Support Group - A solid support system is critically important for long-term weight loss success.
+Monthly meetings include open discussions about weight loss strategies and approaches, and activities that promote a healthy lifestyle.

-- Facebook Support Group - This private Facebook group is for current and prospective patients to have an avenue to share their progress and have an opportunity to connect with others who are on this same journey.
-Visit our MedStar Franklin Square Medical Center Bariatric Facebook Support Group
+Facebook Support Group - This private online group is for current and prospective patients; it provides a platform to share progress and connect with others who are on a similar journey.
+Visit our MedStar Franklin Square Medical Center Bariatric Facebook Support Group.

 Procedures we offer